robbiet111/ITK-Workflow-Tracker/README.md

 ## How to use Shareplum to upload or delete files to Sharepoint

+1. Download the `shareplum_example` folder.

-1. In the `config.json` file swap the username and password with that of the one you will use for your Sharepoint.
+2. In the `config.json` file within swap the username and password with that of the one you will use for your Sharepoint.
 ![p1.png](documentation_photos/p1.png)

-2. Change the url variable to match the general Sharepoint url and the site variable to match that of the specific site within that Sharepoint you want to access.
+3. Change the url variable to match the general Sharepoint url and the site variable to match that of the specific site within that Sharepoint you want to access.

-3.	`doc_library` is set to "Shared Documents" which is basically the main directory, if you have sub-folders within that you can add them on like "Shared Documents/[insert name of sub-folder]".
+4.	`doc_library` is set to "Shared Documents" which is basically the main directory, if you have sub-folders within that you can add them on like "Shared Documents/[insert name of sub-folder]".

-4. In project.py replace what is in the quotation marks for `file_dir_path` with the local directory path to the file you want to upload.
+5. In project.py replace what is in the quotation marks for `file_dir_path` with the local directory path to the file you want to upload.
 ![p4.png](documentation_photos/p4.png)

-5. If you want to upload a file then uncomment the line of code under `# Upload file` (make sure the line of code under `# Delete file` is commented out)
+6. If you want to upload a file then uncomment the line of code under `# Upload file` (make sure the line of code under `# Delete file` is commented out)
 ![p5.png](documentation_photos/p5.png)

-6. If you want to delete a file then uncomment the line of code under `# Delete file` (make sure the line of code under `# Upload file` is commented out)
+7. If you want to delete a file then uncomment the line of code under `# Delete file` (make sure the line of code under `# Upload file` is commented out)
 ![p6.png](documentation_photos/p6.png)

-7. Finally run the `project.py` file and the entered file will appear in Sharepoint
+8. Finally run the `project.py` file and the entered file will appear in Sharepoint

 ## How to Create & Update Planner Tasks from Excel